Collision Insurance Explained: What It Covers, Costs & When You Need It

 Collision vs. Comprehensive Insurance Explained

 While often confused, collision and comprehensive insurance serve distinct purposes and together form what's commonly called "full coverage."
-Collision is generally more expensive because crashes are far more frequent — the average collision claim runs about $4,822, compared to roughly $1,284 for a comprehensive claim.
+Collision is generally more expensive because crashes are far more frequent than non-collision losses.
+The average collision claim runs significantly higher than the average comprehensive claim, making it the bigger premium driver in any full coverage policy.

 Key Differences Between Collision and Comprehensive